KTH-SML/level_set_toolchain/README.md

 import pylevel

-from your_module.sets import path from your_module.sets import LevelSet
+from your_package.sets import path from your_package.sets import LevelSet

 if __name__ == "__main__":